 If you are hungry, bring a picnic or take advantage of prepackaged snacks – candy, popcorn, and non-alcoholic beverages.
 If you want to make it an evening, stop by Damon’s Steakhouse for dinner before the movie.

-This Tiki-inspired steakhouse opened in 1937 and is located only a few short blocks north of the theater.
-With a nod to old Hollywood days, steaks, barbecue, and even fish and chips are on the menu.
+This Tiki-inspired steakhouse opened in 1937 and is only a few short blocks north of the theater.
+With a nod to old Hollywood days, steaks, barbecue, and fish and chips are on the menu.

 14. The Parish Church of St. Mark